JashandeepSidhu712/DBMS/ER Model.md

 ## ENTITY
 Entities represent **real-world objects or concepts that we want to store information about in the database**.

-Entities are the core building blocks of a database and are used to organize and classify data.
+Entities are the core building blocks of a database and are **used to organize and classify data**.
 Each entity corresponds to a table in the relational database model, where each row in the table represents a specific instance or occurrence of that entity.

 **STRONG ENTITY**<br>
 A strong entity is an entity that exists independently and has its attributes.
 It can be identified uniquely without relying on other entities.